Zefty/YouTube2Spotify/README.md

 The repo contains ffmpeg already so no need to pass the `--ffmpeg-path` argument.
 However, if you would like to use an alternatve version of ffmeg (e.g. linux), you can pass in the ffmeg path.

+NOTE: You need to create obtain a client_secret.json file from Google Cloud to use the Youtube API.

 ### Example
 ```
 python src/main.py --path <path_to_spotify_local_path> --ffmpeg-path <path_to_ffmpeg>